JosDaw/operation-lemontree/README.md

 ## App Features

-- Search Items: Users can search for items by category or keyword.
+- Discovery: Users can search for items by category or keyword.
 They will be filtered by location if the user is logged in.
 - Favourites: Users can save items they are interested in to their favourites list.
+They can view and remove favourites.
-- Chat: Users can chat with other users to arrange pick-up or delivery of items.
+- Conversation: Users can chat with other users to arrange pick-up or delivery of items.
+They can report and block users, or delete conversations.
 - Upload Items: Users can upload items they want to give away, including descriptions and photos.
 - Moderation: Items are moderated before they are published to the app.